3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 ### Expression Statements

-Expression statements are the lines of code that ends in `;`.
+Expression statements are the lines of code that end in `;`.
 Or in other words: an expression statement is **a line of code**.
 Most statements are expression statements.

 For example:
 ```c=